Mission: California Family Health Council (CFHC) champions and promotes quality sexual + reproductive health care for all.

 CFHC is also committed to ensuring that access to quality sexual and reproductive health care is protected and expanded throughout health care reform implementation through health reform readiness technical assistance and training for providers, public policy initiatives and developing strategic partnerships.

 As a statewide organization, we have office locations in both Northern and Southern California.
-Our dedicated staff of over 70 employees has a wide range of expertise in the field of sexual and reproductive health – as researchers, trainers, policy experts, nurse practitioners, and more.
+Our dedicated staff of 70 employees has a wide range of expertise in the field of sexual and reproductive health – as researchers, trainers, policy experts, nurse practitioners, and more.
 Our entire team is committed to advancing our mission to champion and promote quality sexual and reproductive health care for all.
 Interested in joining us?
 Visit our career center.

 CFHC was originally incorporated in 1968.
 CFHC as it is known today was formed in 1997 when it merged with the Los Angeles Regional Family Planning Council (LARFPC).
 Prior to the merger, LARFPC and CFHC had more than 30 years combined experience supporting the delivery of family planning services throughout California.
 In 1998, CFHC absorbed Education Programs Associates, a women’s health care training and resource agency.